 Russian Scientists Devise a Way to Overcome Depression in Oil Wells

 One of the most common methods for creating hydrodynamic communication between the reservoir and the well is cumulative perforation, during which a perforator is lowered into the well on an electric cable.
 The explosion from its charges forms a directed jet that creates channels.
-The pressure difference between the fluid column in the well and the reservoir pressure is called depression.
-The disadvantage of cumulative perforation is that it changes the stress-strain state of the column, cement stone, and reservoir rock near the drilled channels.
+The difference between the pressure of the fluid column in the well and the reservoir pressure is called depression.
+The disadvantage of cumulative perforation is that it changes the stress-strain state of the string, cement stone, and reservoir rock near the drilled channels.
 This leads to a decrease in the permeability of rocks and the productivity of the well as a whole.

 Press service of PNRPU

-It turned out that in the process of increasing the difference between reservoir and bottomhole pressures on the formation, the destruction from tensile stresses decreases.
-At a depression value of 9 MPa, such zones completely disappeared, and the areas of destruction from compression increased.
+It turned out that in the process of increasing the difference between reservoir and bottomhole pressures on the formation, destruction from tensile stresses decreases.
+At a depression value of 9 MPa, such zones completely disappeared, and areas of destruction from compression increased.

 Vadim Derendyaev, Assistant at the Department of Oil and Gas Technologies, PNRPU